 About one-third of adults have lupus nephritis at diagnosis of SLE.
-Up to 50% of people with SLE will go on to develop lupus nephritis.
-No one knows what causes lupus nephritis, although family history and environmental factors (such as viruses, toxic chemicals, or pollutants) may play a role.
+About 50% of people with SLE may go on to develop lupus nephritis.
+Lupus nephritis is a serious and common complication of SLE.
+The cause of SLE is unknown.

 |In adults with SLE...|

 |About 50% of people with lupus will go on to develop lupus nephritis|

 Guide to Talking with Your Doctor

 Make the most of your healthcare appointments.
 Download this helpful discussion guide and bring it with you to your next doctor’s visit.